 With the right knowledge, a web designer can often both design and develop the website.
 In fact, being able to do both is highly useful for a freelancer!
 This infographic outlines the differences between these two professions, if you’re still confused.

 Getting started: Obviously, you’ve got to have some design chops before you start a business designing web pages.
-This article from Freelance Switch gives good information on the business-side of freelance web designing.
 Must-read blogs include You The Designer, Smashing Magazine, and Six Revisions.
 There are many, many more great tutorial and inspiration blogs for web designers out there!
+You’ll notice that many of these blogs overlap with those for freelance web developers.
+That’s because the skillsets also overlap, to some extent.
+As a designer, it’s helpful to keep an eye on what’s happening in the developer world, too.
+As they learn to code new things, you need to learn to design for new possibilities.

 Are you good at selling products or services?
 Excellent with marketing tools like social media, email, and brochures?
 Great at interfacing with the public and helping someone put his best foot forward?
 These marketing-related careers might be for you.

-Marketing professionals – often called consultants – have a hand in some of the other jobs noted here – like web design and copywriting.
-But they are less focused on details and more focused on strategies.
-All businesses need to do marketing, but not all are large enough to have a full-time marketing person or department.
-So they hire freelancers.
+Marketing consultants often have experience in some of the other jobs listed here.
+But they’re less focused on the details of implementation and more focused on big-picture strategies.
+All businesses need to do marketing, but many don’t have a full-time marketing professional to drive their strategies and campaigns.

-If you have a degree in marketing or significant real-world experience, you can command high rates to help businesses with specific marketing projects or overall marketing plans.
+If you have a degree in marketing or significant real-world experience, you can command high rates to help businesses with their overall marketing plans or specific campaigns.

 Getting started: Obviously you’ll have to start by marketing your own business to find clients.
 This article from The Guardian provides one consultant’s insight on becoming a freelance marketing pro.
 Some top blogs to check out include Get Elastic (ecommerce), Unmarketing (relationship-building), and Heidi Cohen (direct and digital).

 Getting started: While some PR professionals found their own home-based businesses or freelance part-time, many hold down full-time jobs where they happen to work from home.
 Starting a PR business may require some actual experience in the field, so you may need to start by finding a flexible job with a larger PR company to begin.
-Blogs to check out include Brian Solis, PR Daily News, and Dave Fleet.
+Blogs to check out include Brian Solis, Spin Sucks, and Dave Fleet.

 Social media consultants typically work as freelancers, though a few large businesses do hire work-from-home social media experts to manage their media full-time.